SymfonyCasts/api-platform3/sfcasts/custom-resource-provider.md

 ## Customizing ApiResource Options

-We can customize things, like... instead of `DailyQuests`, maybe we change the `shortName` to just `Quest`.
-When we check the docs, as expected, the title changes... along with all the URLs.
+For example, instead of `DailyQuests`, maybe we change the `shortName` to just `Quest`.
+When we peek at the docs, as expected, the title changes... along with all the URLs.

 ## Making the State Provider